mariekeschouwstra/mariekeschouwstra.github.io/index.md

 ---

-## Marieke Schouwstra,
+## Marieke Schouwstra
+Associate professor of Cognitive Science and AI <br />
-Associate professor at ILLC, University of Amsterdam
+Institue for [Logic, Language and Computation](https://www.illc.uva.nl/), University of Amsterdam

 **Language is everywhere**.
 We use it every day to describe what is on our minds.
 We are, in a sense, all language experts.
 At the same time, important questions about how language works, and why, have remained unanswered.